GeorgeNAL/NALathletics-blog/_posts/2020-06-01-collegiate-track-and-field-cuts.md

 The DOE does not have a uniform requirement for how schools report their XC/TF data: some are broken down by cross country, indoor track and outdoor track, while others lump all their XC/TF programs as “All Track Combined.”

-# Division I cross country and track & field program cuts
+# Division I XC/TF program cuts
 ### 1. University of Akron: Men’s Cross-Country (May 14)

 University of Akron cut men’s golf and women’s tennis along with the men’s cross country program.
 Akron’s combined expenditures for men’s XC/TF were $756,583, making the three sports combined the second-least expensive of the Zip’s five men’s programs.
 Only men’s golf cost less at $372,048.
 Women’s tennis cost $502,052, and was their second-least expensive women’s sport.